chrischenlixing/EmoTimeV2/README.md

 ## Functionalities

 Authentications: User can choose to sign up based on role and login and logout @Lixing Chen

 Employee Page @Lixing Chen:

 Add Shifts: Add shifts based on the dates

+Clock In: Clock in for creating a timestamp

-Display Shifts: Create a table to display all the added shifts for himself
+Display Shifts: Create a table to display all the added shifts for himself and see reviews

 Delete Shifts: Delete the shift

 Manager Page @Junyi Liu:

 Search Shifts: Search shifts based on employee name/shift

 Display Shifts: Create a table to display all the shifts for all employees

+Check Clock In: Check the clockin time for current employee

 Review: Leave reviews for a specific shift

 Delete Shifts: Delete the shift

 Pagination: Display pages based on the wanted shift counts @Lixing Chen

 NavBar: Display a Navbar with role and calendar @Junyi Liu

 ## Screenshots